Edl Schamiloglu: Career

 At University of New Mexico, he established a program for research and education in plasma science involving pulsed power and intense beam-driven, high power microwave devices.
 He founded the Pulsed Power, Beams and Microwaves Laboratory (1989), where for many years his team have been pursuing research in areas such as modeling of electromagnetic systems, directed energy microwaves, and the effects of high power microwaves on systems.

 Acting as a principal investigator, or leading multilateral alliances, Schamiloglu's laboratory has received research subsidies of millions of dollars often originating from the US Department of Defense, In 2020, he led a five-university inter-institutional team sponsored by the Air Force, which was selected for a Multidisciplinary University Research Initiative (MURI) Award from the United States Department of Defense to explore the Fundamental Limits to High Power Electromagnetic Amplification.

-As a principal co-investigator, in 2021 Schamiloglu became a founding member of the NSF International-sponsored Directorate for Engineering's Engineering Research Visioning Alliance (ERVA), together with Dorota Grejner-Brzezińska from The Ohio State University, Anthony Boccanfuso from the University Industry Demonstration Partnership (UIDP), Barry W. Johnson from the University of Virginia, and Charles Johnson-Bey, of Booz Allen Hamilton.
+As a principal co-investigator, Schamiloglu became a founding member of the NSF Directorate for Engineering's sponsored Engineering Research Visioning Alliance (ERVA), together with Dorota Grejner-Brzezińska from The Ohio State University (now Research Vice-chancelor at UW Madison), Anthony Boccanfuso from the University Industry Demonstration Partnership (UIDP), Barry W. Johnson from the University of Virginia, and Charles Johnson-Bey, of Booz Allen Hamilton.
+Johnson's position at ERVA was later filled by Pramod Khargonekar from the University of California, Irvine.

 Schamiloglu has taught electromagnetics, plasma physics, neurosystems engineering, and advanced mathematics.
 He has been an invited lecturer at institutions in the US, UK, India and China.
-He has supervised over sixty M.S. and Ph.D. dissertations in related fields.
+He has supervised over eighty M.S. and Ph.D. dissertations in related fields.
 Also, his laboratory has hosted many international visiting scientists since 1991.